 What is Trade Finance ?

+Trade finance signifies financing for trade, and it concerns both domestic and international trade transactions.
+A trade transaction requires a seller of goods and services as well as a buyer.
+Various intermediaries such as banks and financial institutions can facilitate these transactions by financing the trade.
 The main function of trade finance is to introduce a third-party to an ongoing transaction to remove the payment risk and the supply risk while providing the exporter with receivables according to the agreement and the importer with extended credit.
 Suppliers, banks, syndicates, trade finance houses and buyers all provide trade financing.

 While a seller (or exporter) can require the purchaser (an importer) to prepay for goods shipped, the purchaser (importer) may wish to reduce risk by requiring the seller to document the goods that have been shipped.
 Banks may assist by providing various forms of support.
 For example, the importer's bank may provide a letter of credit to the exporter (or the exporter's bank) providing for payment upon presentation of certain documents, such as a bill of lading.
 The exporter's bank may make a loan (by advancing funds) to the exporter on the basis of the export contract.

 Other forms of trade finance can include Documentary Collection, Trade Credit Insurance, Finetrading, Factoring or Forfeiting.
 Some forms are specifically designed to supplement traditional financing.

 Banks and financial institutions offer the following products and services in their trade finance branches.